 DICE shows that the campaign format is a powerful way to give players the unexpected

 Of the launch multiplayer maps I’ve played in the Grand Operations mode, Twisted Steel is the most interesting.
+It’s also the one that we’ve used as the basis for our Battlefield 5 PC performance analysis too.
 Grand Operations is essentially the natural evolution of the Operations mode of Battlefield 1, in which a series of multi-round matches take place across real campaigns from history, with strategic objectives that affect the subsequent round depending on which side won.
 Playing this way, as a sniper, there are moments where I don’t think I have ever been more invested in a shooter.
 I make my way across a dilapidated bridge (allegedly the biggest construct ever created for a Battlefield title), bullets ricochet around me, I’m lying prone on the concrete, trying to find a clear shot to take through the smoke created by the skirmish… I’ve never wanted to die less in a game.

 This is what I mean when I talk about tension.
 The new attrition system introduced this year means that essential supplies are theoretically scarce.
 I say theoretically, because during my playthrough I never once found myself low on ammo.
 Though, that’s not the case with health, which no longer automatically regenerates.
 So, after you’ve gone through the medipack you spawn with you’re reliant on your squad’s medic doing their job.
 This puts a huge emphasis on teamwork, which really does enhance the experience if everybody sticks to it When it all falls apart, you have to hope a teammate hears your – really quite harrowing – screams as you bleed out.
 Across all the multiplayer modes, the stakes are higher.
 It feels like your life is in the balance.
 The tension on the battlefield is potent.